-The sixth and seventh characters indicate the year (00) and the eighth character of all imputed/edited variables is an "X."
+The sixth and seventh characters indicate the year (04).
+The eighth character, "X", indicates whether the variable is edited/imputed.

-For example, OPFSF00X is the edited/imputed amount paid by self or family for the facility portion of the expenditure associated with an outpatient visit.
+For example, OPFSF04X is the edited/imputed amount paid by self or family for the facility portion of the expenditure associated with an outpatient visit.

-2.5 File Contents
+2.6 File Contents

-2.5.1 Survey Administration Variables
+2.6.1 Survey Administration Variables

-2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)
+2.6.1.1 Person Identifiers (DUID, PID, DUPERSID)

 The dwelling unit ID (DUID) is a five-digit random number assigned after the case was sampled for MEPS.
 The three-digit person number (PID) uniquely identifies each person within the dwelling unit.
 The eight-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-For detailed information on dwelling units and families, please refer to the documentation for the 2000 Full Year Population Characteristics File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2004 Full Year Population Characteristics File.

-2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)
+2.6.1.2 Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2000 Medical Condition file and MEPS 2000 Prescribed Medicine file, respectively).
-For details on linking see Section 5.0 or the MEPS 2000 Appendix File, HC-051I.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2004 Medical Condition file and MEPS 2004 Prescribed Medicine file, respectively).
+For details on linking see Section 5.0 or the MEPS 2004 Appendix File, HC-085I.

-FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment situation.
-For example, if a patient receives stitches in an outpatient visit and comes back to have the stitches removed ten days later in a follow-up outpatient visit, both visits are covered under one flat fee dollar amount.
+FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
+For example, if a patient receives stitches during an outpatient visit and comes back to have the stitches removed ten days later in a follow-up outpatient visit, both visits are covered under one flat fee dollar amount.
 These two events (the initial outpatient visit and the subsequent outpatient visit) would have the same value for FFEEIDX.
+A "mixed" flat fee group could contain both outpatient and office-based visits.
+Only outpatient and office-based events are allowed in a mixed bundle.
+Please note that FFEEIDX should be used to link up the outpatient and office-based events in order to determine the full set of events that are part of a flat fee group.

-2.5.1.3 Record Indicator (EVENTRN)
+2.6.1.3 Round Indicator (EVENTRN)

 EVENTRN indicates the round in which the outpatient event was reported.
-Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 4.
-Likewise, Round 1, 2, and 3 are associated with data collected from Panel 5.
+Please note: Rounds 3, 4, and 5 are associated with MEPS survey data collected from Panel 8.
+Likewise, Rounds 1, 2, and 3 are associated with data collected from Panel 9.

-2.5.2 MPC Data Indicator (MPCDATA)
+2.6.2 MPC Data Indicator (MPCDATA)